ISnDead/Integration-Suricata-nDPI/README.md

 sudo suricata -c /etc/suricata/suricata.yaml -T
 ```

-If the config test passes and `ndpi.so` is found, the Suricata + nDPI environment is ready to be managed by the integration service and Host Agent.

-## nDPI plugin enable/disable (Host Agent)

-Because Suricata must be restarted to (un)load the nDPI plugin shared object (`ndpi.so`), the integration service does not perform plugin toggling directly.
-Instead, plugin enable/disable is delegated to a Host Agent running on the Suricata host.
+## Host Agent

 ### What the Host Agent does

-- Modifies the active Suricata configuration (`suricata.yaml`) by commenting/uncommenting the `ndpi.so` plugin line within the `plugins:` section.
+- Modifies active `suricata.yaml` by commenting/uncommenting the `ndpi.so`
+  plugin line within the `plugins:` section.
-- Writes the updated configuration atomically to avoid partial writes and corrupted configs.
+- Writes the updated configuration atomically.
-- Restarts Suricata via systemd to apply the change reliably.
+- Restarts Suricata via systemd only if a state change is needed.

 ### Why a Host Agent is required

-In typical deployments, the integration service runs in a container, while Suricata runs on the host.
-Restarting Suricata and editing `/etc/suricata/suricata.yaml` requires host-level privileges and access to systemd, which is intentionally not granted to the containerized integration service.
+In typical deployments the integration service runs in a container, while
+Suricata runs on the host.
+Editing `/etc/suricata/suricata.yaml` and restarting
+Suricata require host-level privileges and systemd access, which is not granted
+to the container.

 ### API overview (Unix socket)

-The Host Agent exposes a small HTTP API over a Unix socket:

 - `GET /health` - liveness probe.
-- `POST /suricata/ensure` - ensures Suricata is running and the control socket is reachable.
+- `POST /suricata/ensure` - ensure Suricata is running and socket is reachable.
-- `GET /ndpi/status` - returns current desired state based on config contents.
+- `GET /ndpi/status` - current state from config contents.
-- `POST /ndpi/enable` - enables the nDPI plugin and restarts Suricata.
+- `POST /ndpi/enable` - enable nDPI plugin and restart Suricata.
-- `POST /ndpi/disable` - disables the nDPI plugin and restarts Suricata.
+- `POST /ndpi/disable` - disable nDPI plugin and restart Suricata.
+- `POST /suricata/reload` - reload rules via `suricatasc`.

 ### Example usage

-Start host-agent:
+Start Host Agent:

 - `sudo ./bin/host-agent serve --config config/config.yaml --sock /run/ndpi-agent.sock`